tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 When GadgetBridge support is **enabled**, the app will, in the best case, update GadgetBridge every 30 minutes using forecast data that is already in place, meaning that the DWD API will not be called for this.
 However, on devices with API 23 or higher, such updates might not occur that regularly when the device goes in *doze mode*, but should be launched in the so-called “maintenance window”, and it is difficult to say what this really means in manners of time.
 This will likely mean very different things depending on the device and/or ROM.

-If you encounter problems with GadgetBridge not updating, placing the widget on the home screen may help, since the widget will try to also update GadgetBridge every time the widget itself gets updated by the system.
+If you encounter problems with GadgetBridge not updating, placing a widget on the home screen may help, since the widget will try to also update GadgetBridge every time the widget itself gets updated by the system.

-### Why is percipitation displayed in kg/m² instead of cm?
+### Why is percipitation displayed in kg/m² instead of mm?

-Because the DWD provides this data this way.
-This cannot be changed.
-Please consider that this unit is more precise regarding the amount of hail and snow.
+This unit is more precise regarding solid precipitation (e.g. snow).
+Assuming rain, after some converting of units you will notice that the value is the same like "mm".

-### Why does the app not display sunrise und sunset?
+### Why does the app sometimes not display sunrise und sunset?

 Sunrise and sunset cannot be reliably calculated with the formulas used for latitudes < -65° and > 65°.
 When this is the case, this feature is disabled.